What is causing this storm!? One Major Hidden Driver Behind Challenging Behaviors.

 Think of a recent time you were extremely frustrated, stressed, and had your buttons pushed –AGAIN!
 Which actions did you take?
 Did you behave in ways you later regretted?
 Upon reflection, what was the reason for your behavior?
 Can you pinpoint the fuel contributing to the fire you felt?
 What need, feeling, or other actions from yourself or others drove you toward that behavior?

 Realistically, when tired, stressed, hungry, overwhelmed, or just plain fed up, it is typical to become gruff, short with others, yell, complain, or even send a regretful email or text.
 It is no different for young children.
 The reality for adults and children is, the trigger to these unfortunate events may be obvious.
 But sometimes, the driver remains hidden.
 If we are able to detect the fuel starting the fire, we can identify the corresponding strategy that will help reduce the behaviors.
 To learn about “Why address the why?”, visit our blog on this topic.
-To join us for the live webinar on more methods to reduce challenging behaviors, sign up for the live webinar today.
+To join us for the live webinar on more methods to reduce challenging behaviors, sign up for the On-Demand course today.
 To discover one covert reason you may not have realized (and three helpful strategies to address it)... read on.
 To access valuable resources on this topic, skip to HERE

 The Consult